Yamada Station (Osaka): Layout

 The Hankyu and Osaka Monorail stations are 200 meters away.

 Hankyu Senri Line

 There are two side platforms and two tracks on the ground level.
 Each platform has its own ticket gate.

 Osaka Monorail Main Line

 There are an island platform and two tracks elevated on the third floor.
 The ticket gate is on the second floor.

 History

 Yamada Station on the Hankyu Senri Line opened on November 23, 1973 between the existing Minami-Senri Station and Kita-Senri Station.
 Approximately 300 meters north of the Hankyu station was temporary Expo West Gate Station which served Expo '70 in 1970.

-The Osaka Monorail station opened on June 1, 1990 when the line started operation.